Posted: May 15, 2019

 In realizing that lifestyle habits can have such positive impacts on those with cognitive decline, Casey’s Pond is also trying to spread awareness that such a diagnosis doesn’t equal hopelessness.

-“There’s this tragedy narrative that tends to go along with dementia, but we’re trying to change that by showing that you can still live a life with joy,” said Catherine Reese, Lifestyle Director at Casey’s Pond.
+“There’s this tragedy narrative that tends to go along with dementia, but we’re trying to change that by showing that you can still live a life with joy,” says Lifestyle Director at Casey’s Pond.
 “Our intervention here can turn that narrative into meaningful living and helps people avoid the decline of dementia.
 There is hope for people.”

 Healthy lifestyle habits can prevent or slow cognitive decline